 Munchies – Have some snack food in your pantry that won’t go bad and that can simply be poured into a pretty bowl or basket.
 Make sure your kids do not to touch them.
 These are my go to staples: a can of mixed nuts, tortilla chips, salsa.

 I place them in napkin or paper doily lined baskets.
 You can find paper doilies at the dollar store.
 I put the salsa in white ramekins.

-Misc. items - Outdoor extension cord to plug in IPod or music source, extra white candles, and matches so if one burns out you have back-up.
+Misc. items – Outdoor extension cord to plug in music source, extra white candles, and matches so if one burns out you have back-up.

 Add anything you like to your party basket that makes a party a party to you.

-The next time your husband or friend calls and says they are 30 minutes away, you’ll be confident to know that you are party ready.
+The next time your husband or friend calls and says they are 30 minutes away, you’ll be confident to know that you will be party ready.

 Click links below to download:Trash/Recycle Beer/Wine Soda/Water

 How do you prepare for impromptu entertaining?
 Do you just wing it, say no when the call comes, or do you have an action plan, too?